imacek/one-click-eth2-validator-node/README.md

     journalctl -fu geth
     journalctl -fu lighthouse-beacon        # Look for "INFO Previous epoch attestation(s) success" line or check beaconcha.in journalctl -fu lighthouse-validator

+## Upgrade Geth - betwen validator attestations

+Go to `group_vars/all` and update `geth_version` to latest that can be found at https://geth.ethereum.org/downloads.
+Then run:

+    ansible-playbook geth.yml --ask-become-pass

 ## Upgrade Lighthouse - betwen validator attestations